Boeing 777: Airframe and systems

+The airframe incorporates the use of composite materials, accounting for nine percent of the original structural weight, while the third-generation models, the 777-8 and 777-9, feature more composite parts.
+Composite components include the cabin floor and rudder, with the 777 being the first Boeing airliner to use composite materials for both the horizontal and vertical stabilizers (empennage).
+The main fuselage cross-section is fully circular, and tapers rearward into a blade-shaped tail cone with a port-facing auxiliary power unit.

 The wings on the 777 feature a supercritical airfoil design that is swept back at 31.6 degrees and optimized for cruising at Mach 0.83 (revised after flight tests up to Mach 0.84).
 The wings are designed with increased thickness and a longer span than previous airliners, resulting in greater payload and range, improved takeoff performance, and a higher cruising altitude.
 The wings also serve as fuel storage, with longer-range models able to carry up to 47890 gal of fuel.
 This capacity allows the 777-200LR to operate ultra-long-distance, trans-polar routes such as Toronto to Hong Kong.
 In 2013, a new wing made of composite materials was introduced for the upgraded 777X, with a wider span and design features based on the 787's wings.

 Folding wingtips, 21 ft long, were offered when the 777 was first launched, to appeal to airlines who might use gates made to accommodate smaller aircraft, but no airline purchased this option.
 Folding wingtips reemerged as a design feature at the announcement of the upgraded 777X in 2013.
 Smaller folding wingtips of 11 ft in length will allow 777X models to use the same airport gates and taxiways as earlier 777s.
 These smaller folding wingtips are less complex than those proposed for earlier 777s, and internally only affect the wiring needed for wingtip lights.

-The airframe incorporates the use of composite materials, which comprise nine percent of its original structural weight (all models outside the 777-8 and 777-9).
-Elements made from composite material include the cabin floor and rudder.
-The main fuselage cross-section is circular and tapers rearward into a blade-shaped tail cone with a port-facing auxiliary power unit.
-The aircraft also features the largest landing gear and the biggest tires ever used in a commercial jetliner.
+The aircraft features the largest landing gear and the biggest tires ever used in a commercial jetliner.
 The six-wheel bogies are designed to spread the load of the aircraft over a wide area without requiring an additional centerline gear.
 This helps reduce weight and simplifies the aircraft's braking and hydraulic systems.
 Each tire of a 777-300ER six-wheel main landing gear can carry a load of 59490 lb, which is heavier than other wide-bodies such as the 747-400.
 The aircraft has triple redundant hydraulic systems with only one system required for landing.
 A ram air turbine—a small retractable device which can provide emergency power—is also fitted in the wing root fairing.